Inline Skating Program FAQ

 Accidents/First Aid

-Please treat any accident requiring medical attention as you would in any physical education class.
-Although many of our instructors are trained in first aid, students and parents are more comfortable with the resources they are familiar with at your school.
+Please treat any accident needing medical attention as you would in a regular physical education class.
+Our instructors have first aid training, but students and parents usually prefer familiar school resources.

 Class Size

-Exceptionally large classes or special events with more than 60 students are possible if booked far enough in advance to ensure equipment and instructor availability.
+We can also handle large classes or events with more than 60 students if booked early enough to secure equipment and instructors.

 Equipment Storage

-We will require a secure equipment storage area for the duration of your program, which can be locked overnight.
-Most physical education equipment storage rooms work well for this purpose.
+We require a secure, lockable storage area for our equipment throughout your program.
+Most physical education storage rooms work well.

 Equipment Theft